Flow Measurement

 Venturi Meters

-A converging-diverging pipe section used to measure flow.
-High accuracy, low head loss.
+A Venturi meter is a converging-diverging pipe section used to measure flow with high accuracy and low permanent head loss.

 Q=CdA1A22g(h1h2)A12A22Q = C_d A_1 A_2 \sqrt{\frac{2g(h_1-h_2)}{A_1^2 - A_2^2}}